 REL 210 Research Methods in Religion

 REL 301 Interpreting the Old Testament

 REL 302 Interpreting the New Testament

-REL 362 Theology of the Reformers
+REL 362 Martin Luther and the Reformation

 REL 481 Contemporary Theology

 REL 495 Religion Keystone

 Youth and family ministry core (4 courses):

 YFM 208 Vocational Formation I [required non-credit experience]

-YFM 209 Vocational Formation II [required non-credit experience]
+YFM 209 Vocational Formation II [required noncredit experience]

 YFM 235 Foundations for Ministry with Youth and Families

 YFM 305 Ministry Practices

 YFM 358 Life and Work of the Church

 YFM 399 Internship

 Youth and family ministry electives (2 courses):

-YFM 205 Exploring Topics in Youth and Family Ministry (students will choose two topics courses from a list of 0.5 credit courses)
+YFM 205 Exploring Topics in Youth and Family

+Ministry (students will choose two topics

+courses from a list of 0.5 credit courses)

 One REL or YFM course from the following list:

 YFM 232 Peer Ministry

 YFM 316 Church and Culture in Context

 REL 343 Theology of Marriage and Family

-REL 345 The Lutheran Heritage (required
+REL 345 The Lutheran Heritage (required for A.I.M.

-for A.I.M. certification)
+certification)

-REL 353 Denominations and Religious
+REL 353 Denominations and Religious Groups in

-Groups in America
+America

 REL 356 World Religions

 REL 357 Giants of Christian Faith

 REL 425 Christian Spiritual Practices

-and three supporting courses:
+And three supporting courses:

 SOC 231 Family Systems: A Cross-Cultural

 Perspective

 PSY 105 Principles of Psychology

 PSY 250 Child Development

 or PSY 252 Adolescent and Young Adult Development

 or SWK 260 Humans Developing

-Note: A student with a youth and family ministry major or minor may not also major or minor in religion.
+Note: A student with a youth and family ministry major or

+minor may not also major or minor in religion.

 Youth and Family Ministry Minor

 The minor consists of the following five courses:

-YFM 235 Foundations for Ministry with Youth and Families
+Foundations for Ministry with Youth and YFM 235 Families

-One youth and family ministry course
+One youth and family ministry course from:

-YFM 305 Ministry Practices

 YFM 358 Life and Work of the Church

 One Bible survey course from:

-REL 301 Interpreting the Old Testament REL 302 Interpreting the New Testament One theology course from:
+REL 301 Interpreting the Old Testament REL 302 Interpreting the New Testament and one course from the theology core, YFM core, or YFM electives as listed in the major.

+One theology course from: